imagej/imagej2/README.md

 [LICENSE.txt](https://github.com/imagej/imagej2/blob/master/LICENSE.txt).

-# IMAGEJ AS A LIBRARY
+# IMAGEJ2 AS A LIBRARY

 ## From Java

-This repository is the master ImageJ application, which brings together all of ImageJ under the artifact [net.imagej:imagej](https://maven.scijava.org/index.html#nexus-search;gav~net.imagej~imagej~~~~kw,versionexpand).
+This repository is the main ImageJ2 application, which brings together all of ImageJ2 under the artifact [net.imagej:imagej](https://maven.scijava.org/index.html#nexus-search;gav~net.imagej~imagej~~~~kw,versionexpand).
-It is the easiest entry point if you are looking to use ImageJ as a library from your own software.
+It is the easiest entry point if you are looking to use ImageJ2 as a library from your own software.
 E.g., in your Maven `pom.xml`:

 ```
 <parent>
   <groupId>org.scijava</groupId>
   <artifactId>pom-scijava</artifactId>
-  <version>16.2.0</version>
+  <version>30.0.0</version>
 </parent>
 ...
 <dependency>